CarBar/git-demo/README.md

 Retrieve all changes in the remote repository.
 Fetch will pull the changes locally but not apply commits to the local copy.

 ![git branch behind HEAD](img/git-branch-behind-HEAD.png?raw=true "git branch behind HEAD")

+### git commit

+Create a new commit containing the staged file changes.